Melissa Conrad Stöppler, MD

 What are possible complications of whooping cough?

 The most common complication and the cause of most whooping cough-related deaths is secondary bacterial pneumonia.
 (Secondary bacterial pneumonia is bacterial pneumonia that follows another infection of the lung, be it viral or bacterial.
 Secondary pneumonia is caused by a different virus or bacterium than the original infection.)
 Young infants are at highest risk for whooping cough and also for its associated complications, including secondary pneumonia.
 Other possible complications of whooping cough, particularly in infants less than 6 months of age, include seizures, encephalopathy (abnormal function of the brain due to decreased oxygen delivery to the brain caused by the episodes of coughing), reactive airway disease (asthma), dehydration, hearing loss, and malnutrition.
+Other complications that have been reported in adults include weight loss, loss of bladder control, and rib fractures from coughing.

 Parenting and Pregnancy